Mortal-24/ollam/README.md

 This project can also act as a tool to chat with LLM without uploading a document.

-This tool can act as a testing mechanism to test an RAG model's performance over various LLM and Embedding models, Chunk sizes and various parameters of LLMs.
-Table of Contents

-    Features
-    Getting Started
-    Installation
-    Usage
-    Configuration

 Features

     Document Upload: Supports uploading PDF documents and automatically processes them into text chunks.